Clinical Medical Assistant

 Ready to Make a Change?
 Get Started Today!
 Book a Campus Tour >

-Medical Assistant Program
+Clinical Medical Assistant Program

 U.S College’s Clinical Medical Assistant Training Program is designed to provide students with the knowledge, skills, and hands-on training that they need to assist doctors in physician offices.
 Students are taught back-office medical assisting skills.
-The Medical Assistant Course places emphasis on back office skills, teaching students how to measure vital signs, input patient history, perform physical examinations, calculate and administer medical doses, lab procedures, EKGs, and emergency medical procedures.
+The Clinical Medical Assistant Course places emphasis on back office skills, teaching students how to measure vital signs, input patient history, perform physical examinations, calculate and administer medical doses, lab procedures, EKGs, and emergency medical procedures.

 Students are also required to complete an 80-hour externship at a medical clinic or medical office, where they will put the knowledge and skills they’ve learned to the test.
 Upon completion of the Program, students will earn a certificate of completion as a Clinical Medical Assistant.
 After earning your certificate, you will feel confident and be ready to pursue entry-level Clinical Medical Assistant positions.

-Earning a Medical Assistant Certificate will make you more marketable in a competitive job market.
+Earning a Clinical Medical Assistant Certificate will make you more marketable in a competitive job market.
 Employers tend to prefer candidates who have completed training and have experience in the field over candidates without such training and experience.

-The great thing about U.S College's Medical Assistant Course is that it's short-term and can be completed in as few as 16 weeks, placing you on the fast track to beginning a new and rewarding career as a medical assistant.
+The great thing about U.S College's Clinical Medical Assistant Course is that it's short-term and can be completed in as few as 16 weeks, placing you on the fast track to beginning a new and rewarding career as a clinical medical assistant.
 Contact us, and one of our admissions professionals will reach out to you to provide all the information you need to enroll in our CMA Program.

 Summary